 Turns out the name of the restaurant I spied translated to: Good Food for a Group.
 What!!!???
 Of course we needed to experience this place.
 True to it’s promise, it was good food for our group.
 Actually way better then good – it was one of our favorite meals of the journey.
 We had a terrace to ourselves that that offered views of the olive gardens and vineyards we had just hiked through and the sea beyond.
 The merger of our two ideas resulted in a pretty darn spectacular travel day.

 This was a small family owned restaurant.
 Our waitress was the daughter, her father manned the door and her mother and grandmother were in the kitchen cooking our food.
 We had our first taste of chick pea stew which promptly became the signature dish of the journey.
 Before leaving the restaurant we asked for the recipe.
 To our surprise the grandmother started to explain (in greek), the daughter did her best to translate for us.
-We made our first attempt at recreating the dish this past weekend with Rob and Penelope.
+We made our first attempt at recreating the dish this past weekend.
 It was delicious, not quite the same, but still really good. *Our best guess at the recipe follows this post.

-It was a slightly bizarre and welcome discovery that I am not doing justice to.
+The town was a slightly bizarre and welcome discovery that I am not doing justice to.
 If you make the trip to Paros, I recommend a wander through the dream like streets of Lefkes.
 It was unlike anywhere I have ever been.
 I took another group the next day and my bicycle toured the town with me twice more after that – I walked, the bike rolled.
 It was the type of place that restores ones faith in humanity.
 If humans can create such beauty they must be at their core good, right?

 We had many memorable meals while on Paros.
 My most favorite place was also discovered by bicycle by way of a super small, charming sign near the village Glyfa that caught my eye as I pedaled into the fierce Greek August wind.
 Based on this teensy tiny marketing effort, I grabbed my group and went there.
 It can be a little risky to suggest a lunch spot that is nearly an hour away based on a hunch from seeing a sign, but thank goodness we did.
 Upon arrival to the Restaurant Glyfa (not as creative of a name) we knew we had made a special discovery.
 We walked through the well tended garden in front onto the terrace with views of the water beyond that beckoned for a swim.